AkankshaK-AI/EVA7-S5-Assignment/README.md

 Best Test Accuracy: 98.98

 Analysis:
-A large model with more than 150k parameters
+A large model with more than 194k parameters.
+A large kernel(7*7) is used in the 8th convolution layer(FC) which is contributing towards the large parameters.
 Model is over-fitting.
-Train accuracy is more than Test
+Train accuracy is more than Test.

 **Step 2:**

 Target:
-1) Reduce parameters as it is a large model.
+1) Reduce the number of parameters as it is a large model.
-2) Include regularization techniques to reduce overfitting
-3) To reduce the size of the big kernel which will help in reducing the parameters
+2) Reduce the size of the big kernel which will help in reducing the parameters
+3) Include regularization techniques to reduce overfitting

 Results: